-Art has always been Lucy's passion.
+Art has always been Lucy's main interest.
 After leaving school she specialised in Art and Drama at the Westminster College of Education, Oxford, and then later, as a mature student, studied Visual Art at Winchester School of Art.
 She still enjoys attending courses and workshops to broaden her skills.

 Lucy has exhibited in numerous solo, shared and mixed exhibitions, most notably at the John Soane Museum in London, the Guildhall in Winchester and the well-known annual East Woodhay exhibition, Artex, which she set up 25 years ago.
 She participates regularly in the West Berkshire and North Hampshire Open Studios scheme.